 For non-urgent, clinical queries in relation to upcoming procedures, treatment queries:

-Please call the nurse on (01) 410 3130 (please leave a message with your name, hospital number, contact details and information in relation to your query and a nurse will return your call), alternatively, please send an email to ncc@stjames.ie and your email will be responded to in a timely way.
+Please call the nurse on (01) 410 3130 (please leave a message with your name, hospital number, contact details and information in relation to your query and a nurse will return your call), alternatively, please send an email to ncc@stjames.ie and your email will be responded to in a timely manner.

 Emergency Contact Details for Patients with a Bleeding Disorder